 Combination of four different shields and the four selected thermometers were tested to evaluate the characteristics of each individual combination.
-Results showed that smaller thermometers in artificially aspirated shields performed better, in terms of protection against solar radiation bias, followed by same smaller thermometers in helical naturally ventilated shields.

 Tests for evaluating the bias on temperature measurements due to precipitation followed.
-During the study, the thermometer was positioned in the shield, and the shield was exposed to heavy rain with a temperature of around 11 $^{\circ}$ C \pm 0.5 $^{\circ}$ C. The air temperature in the room was 23 $^{\circ}$ C \pm 3 $^{\circ}$ C.
+During the study, the thermometer was positioned in the shield, and the shield was exposed to heavy rain with a temperature of around 11 °C \pm 0.5 °C. The air temperature in the room was 23 °C \pm 3 °C.